jaliagag/21_ccna/unidad3.md

   - Ethernet - Defines the rules for wiring and signaling standards of the network access layer.
 WLAN - Wireless Local Area Network.
 Defines the rules for wireless signaling across the 2.4 GHz and 5 GHz radio frequencies.

-![351](./images/351.png)

 You cannot actually watch real packets travel across a real network.
 Complex concepts such as how a network operates can be difficult to explain and understand.
 For this reason, a layered model is used to modularize the operations of a network into manageable layers.

+there are two layered models that are used to describe network operations:

+- Open System Interconnection (OSI) Reference Model
+- TCP/IP Reference Model

+![351](./images/351.png)

+OSI: describing what must be done at a particular layer, but not prescribing how it should be accomplished.
+It also describes the interaction of each layer with the layers directly above and below.

 | OSI Model Layer	|Description |
 | ------ | ------ |